Accenture/Cymple/README.md

 Cymple is a lightweight Python package for creating queries in Cypher, Neo4j's graph database query language.
 Give it a try, it's 'Cymple'!

-Consider using Cymple if you:
+Consider using Cymple if you want:
-* Want auto-completion for writing Cypher
+* auto-completion for writing Cypher
-* Write compound Cypher queries without getting involved with strings
+* to write compound Cypher queries without getting involved with strings
-* Want to write Cypher queries in a scalable and extensible manner
+* to write Cypher queries in a scalable and extensible manner
-* Want to be able to easily reuse Cypher queries across your code
+* to be able to easily reuse Cypher queries across your code

 ![image](https://user-images.githubusercontent.com/97434370/162214862-2cd00d28-0565-4838-af41-9e0c0f49b090.png)